 In a conversation, the way for you to be understood is for you to ask questions and listen to the answers.
 Being understood involves a sincere attempt to understand the other person—whether or not you agree with their perspective—before you attempt to influence or persuade them.
 By shifting the spotlight off of you—your beliefs, values, stories, feelings—and on to the other person, your direct questions, and the space you provide for their answers can help prompt that person into deeper thinking and reflection that can actually guide them to the very insights you wanted to share all along.

 This kind of facilitation is a skill and art that involves specialized training and only comes naturally to very few.
 While I can’t provide all the guidance to you in such a short article, the main thing I want to stress is that at any opportunity where you would normally make a statement, try asking a question instead.
-This checklist also provides some ideas with how to be understood in such conversations.

 Don’t judge yourself for silently judging others